Saturn Club: History

 Initially, the members met in a house owned by Sprague's grandfather but by 1886, the members decided to rent three rooms at the rear of a dwelling at 640 Main Street.
 In 1887, they moved to another rented house, a small Second Empire style home at 331 Delaware Avenue, before relocating to a larger, Italianate cottage at 393 Delaware Avenue, opposite the Buffalo Club.

 In 1889, the club and its 150 members formally incorporated in Erie County and decided to construct their own building.
 By February, the directors had purchased a lot, 417 Delaware Avenue, at the southeast corner of Delaware Avenue and Edward Streets, not far from the Buffalo Club.
 On this site, they constructed a three-story brick building, designed by Herbert C Burdett of the Buffalo firm of Marling & Burdett.
 The building was dedicated on December 13, 1890.

 Beginning in the 1890s, the club added baseball games, lectures, costume balls, and vaudeville shows to the club's programming.
 A library was initiated and debates were held on the important issues of the time.
 These debates often included participation with other area clubs, including the Buffalo Club, the University Club, and the Garret Club.

 In 1900, then Gov. Theodore Roosevelt visited and had dinner at the club during his visit to Buffalo.

 In 1985, women were officially admitted as full members, however, in the immediate years preceding the change, women had full use of the club, through a relationship with the Garret Club, as well as through their spouses or other connections.

 1922 building

-In December 1920, only 30 years after the original buildings dedication, a new building committee suggested selling the existing clubhouse and erecting a new building elsewhere.
+In December 1920, only 30 years after the original building's dedication, a new building committee suggested selling the existing clubhouse and erecting a new building elsewhere.
 Club member Duane Lyman, of Bley & Lyman, was asked to develop new plans for a clubhouse along with Ralph Plumb, a club member.
 The club purchased property at 977 Delaware Avenue and approved Lyman's plans for the present day Tudor style building, by February 1921.